dserkov/movie/README.md

 # MOVIE TRAILER WEBSITE

-Movie trailer website is a script that will help you organize your movies in one place with an www page that will provide Titles, Trailers, and story line.
+Movie trailer website is a script that will help you organize your movies in one place with a web page that will provide Titles, Trailers, and story line.

 # INSTALL